 Overall student workload

 Methods of Teaching / Learning

 The teaching and learning strategy is designed to:

-Increase students ability to analyse business event planning and marketing
+• Increase students ability to analyse business event planning

-Increase students knowledge of modules for planning and evaluation
+• Increase students knowledge of models for planning and evaluation

 The teaching and learning methods include:

 • Interactive lectures with support material and reinforcement

 • Formative feedback sessions –this will be provided through group work and presentations in class where students will also be asked to critically comment on each other’s performance.